 General information on finances and accessing financial support can be found here:

-We have summarised some of the key financial changes which may have happened as the result of COVID-19.
-If you require more support or information please contact Connected Communities (020 8489 4431) or Citizens Advice (external link).
+If you require additional support or information, please contact Connected Communities (020 8489 4431) or Citizens Advice (external link).

 NHS Test and Trace Self-Isolation Support Payment